ghorbani-mohammad/Crawler-Framework/README.md

   - Page
   - Structure
 ### Agency
-Agencies are a website, like CNN and BBC.
+Agencies are the websites, like CNN and BBC.
 Before doing anything you should define agencies.

 ### Page
-This is a Framework for crawling websites and social networks and send data to Telegram channel.
-First You should create agency.
-Agency means website or social network.
-For example you create CNN agency.
-Then you should create pages that you want must be crawled.
-For example you just want politics section of CNN.
-So you create CNN politics page.
-Each page has structure.
+Pages, are different pages of an agency or website.
+For example CNN website has political, entertainment ... pages in it.
+After defining your agencies you can specify pages of that website which you want crawl data.

+### Structure
+Structures define how app should gather data from a page.
+When you defining a page, you should specify its structure.
+So you need define structure of a page, before creating the page.

 ## What is structure?